What Do the Beeps From Your Carbon Monoxide Alarm Indicate?

 What Does a Low Battery Beep Mean?

-What Does an End of Life Beep Mean?
+What Does an End-of-Life Beep Mean?

 Most carbon monoxide alarms last between 5 and 7 years.
 Even if the battery is still good, all alarms should be replaced after 7 years.
-This is because the sensor in the alarm will not work as well, and when it comes to detecting CO, you want an alarm with a high functioning sensor.
+This is because the sensor in the detector will not work as well, and when it comes to detecting CO, you want an alarm with a high functioning sensor.
 However, with today’s technology, the 10-year battery powered CO alarm can provide a decade of detection.